 MAA panel sessions and workshops are scheduled for 80 minutes.
 The typical format of a panel session is for three or four speakers to make comments on a subject followed by a reasonable time for questions, answers and discussion.
 A workshop typically includes a hands-on activity and training.

-In the Additional Notes field, please include any additional information that may be relevant to session selection.
+In Additional Notes, please include any additional information that may be relevant to session selection.
 This can include justification for why the session should be run and any other information you wish the committee to consider.

 MAA poster sessions are typically held in a large room or hallway where there is ample room for many participants to set up their poster.
 Each person or group is typically provided with a table.
 Some presenters use a computer but access to power cannot be guaranteed.

-In the Additional Notes field, please include a proposed maximum number of posters that can be accepted.
+In Additional Notes, please include a proposed maximum number of posters that can be accepted.

 If you have questions about submitting a proposal, contact MAA Associate Secretary Gerard Venema.